somnath-s-bhattacharya/CCI/README.md

-This repository contains The working classes containing the solutions of Gayle Laakman's - Cracking the Coding Interview.
+This repository contains The working classes of coding interview questions.
+Solely created for learning purposes.
 It has been created for personal learning and reviewing of brushing up concepts.